Skip to main content

 Technical Analysis

-CVE-2025-52873 is a high-severity vulnerability affecting the Cognex In-Sight 2000 series, specifically version 5.x of the In-Sight Explorer software and In-Sight Camera Firmware.
-These devices expose a telnet-based management service on port 23, which is used for critical operations such as firmware upgrades and device reboots.
-Although these operations require authentication, the vulnerability arises from the improper enforcement of privilege boundaries.
-A user with protected privileges (not necessarily full administrative rights) can invoke the SetSystemConfig functionality to modify device properties, including sensitive network settings.
-This behavior contradicts the security model outlined in the user manual, effectively allowing privilege escalation or unauthorized configuration changes.
-The vulnerability is categorized under CWE-732, which relates to incorrect permission assignment for critical resources.
-The CVSS v3.1 base score is 8.1, reflecting a high severity due to network attack vector (AV:N), low attack complexity (AC:L), requiring privileges (PR:L) but no user interaction (UI:N), with unchanged scope (S:U), and impacting integrity and availability (I:H/A:H) but not confidentiality (C:N).
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability could allow attackers to disrupt device operations or manipulate network configurations, potentially leading to denial of service or facilitating further attacks within industrial or manufacturing environments where these devices are deployed.
+CVE-2025-52873 is a high-severity vulnerability (CVSS 8.1) affecting the Cognex In-Sight 2000 series, specifically version 5.x of the In-Sight Explorer software and In-Sight Camera Firmware.
+These devices expose a telnet-based management service on port 23, which requires authentication for operations such as firmware upgrades and device reboots.
+However, the vulnerability arises because a user with protected privileges—who should have limited management capabilities—can invoke the SetSystemConfig functionality to modify critical device properties, including network settings.
+This behavior contradicts the security model outlined in the user manual, which presumably restricts such configuration changes to higher privilege levels.
+The underlying weakness corresponds to CWE-732, which relates to incorrect permission assignment for critical resources.
+Exploiting this flaw does not require user interaction, and the attack vector is network-based with low attack complexity.
+Although confidentiality is not impacted, the integrity and availability of the device can be severely compromised, as unauthorized changes to network configurations or firmware could disrupt device operation or enable further attacks.
+No known exploits are currently reported in the wild, but the vulnerability's nature and accessibility make it a significant risk, especially in industrial or manufacturing environments where these devices are deployed for machine vision and automation tasks.

 Potential Impact